ashcrow/tbd/doc/development.rst

 .. include:: examples/run_e2e_bdd_example.rst

 There are a number of tags within the tests.
 Using these tags can target specific parts of the codebase without running the full suite.
-Use `-t` to specify tags.
-Using a `~` before the tag will disable all test with that tag.
+Use ``-t`` to specify tags. ``-k`` is also helpful as it will suppress showing the tests that did not run.
+Using a ``~`` before the tag will disable all test with that tag.

 ============= =====================================================
 Tag           Description